ehmiiz/blogehmiiztech/content/posts/Life-3.0.md

 I would not recommend this book if you’re not interested in the subject, but if you are, it’s a great entry point.

-I’ve read a few books on AI now, some of them are listed in the “upcoming” section of the blog, but I must say that Max Tegmark is probably the more pedagogical AI-book author then many others, and to that I am grateful.
+I’ve read a few books on AI now, some of them are listed in the “up and coming” section of the blog, but I must say that Max Tegmark is probably the more pedagogical AI-book author then many others, and to that I am grateful.

 I recommend reading this book if your interested in the subject of AI!